loic-combis/loic-combis/README.md

 ![Doctor vs developers meme](./assets/doctor-developer.jpg)

-### When it's friday 6pm and you have 500+ conflicts...
+### When it's friday 6pm and you have conflicts on a 100+ files PR...

 ![Cristiano Ronaldo Furious](https://media.giphy.com/media/zcVOyJBHYZvX2/giphy.gif)

-### When the PO wants a new feature just before the release...
+### When the PM adds new feature the week before the release...

 ![The office Stop it](https://media.giphy.com/media/zCpYQh5YVhdI1rVYpE/giphy.gif)